-It has been brought to our attention that there are fraudulent companies contacting participants, offering to “sell” our Attendee List or requesting data or money for misleading directory or event services.
+It has been brought to our attention that there are fraudulent companies contacting participants, offering to “sell” the MOVE America Attendee List or requesting data or money for misleading directory or event services.

 Some examples of companies we know about include: